Thomas Bond (American physician)

 Thomas Bond (May 2, 1713 – March 26, 1784) was an American physician and surgeon.
 In 1751 he co-founded the Pennsylvania Hospital, the first medical facility in the American colonies, with Benjamin Franklin, and also volunteered his services there as both physician and teacher.

 Education and professional life

-Bond was born in the United Kingdom, the third of five sons of Richard Bond and Elizabeth Chew (née Benson).
-The family moved to Philadelphia while Thomas was still a young man.
-He began his medical training in Annapolis but traveled to Paris and England in 1738 to complete it.
-He returned to Philadelphia in 1739, and two years later was made Port Inspector for Contagious Diseases in that city.
+Thomas Bond was born in Calvert County, Maryland, the son of Richard Bond and Elizabeth Chew.
+After studying medicine with Dr. Alexander Hamilton in Annapolis, he traveled to Europe to complete his medical education, mainly in Paris.
+Dr. Bond then moved to Philadelphia where he practiced medicine for 50 years.
 In 1743, he helped his long-time friend Benjamin Franklin establish the American Philosophical Society.
 Having formed a favorable opinion of British hospitals in the course of his studies, Bond began trying to raise funds in 1750 to establish a place of care for both the sick and the mentally ill, particularly for the poor.
 Unable to raise the funds himself, he turned to his friend Franklin, who had more success.
 Together they co-founded the Pennsylvania Hospital, which is located on Eighth and Pine Streets in Philadelphia.